 Step 1.
 Isolate the Problem

-Try to dedicate at least a whole day to getting rid of your bed bugs, as you may not be able to use some of your rooms as clean them.Try to keep your family particularly young children and pets out of the way during the whole process, as you don’t want the bugs to jump on them and use them as an escape route.
+Try to dedicate at least a whole day to getting rid of your bed bugs, as you may not be able to use some of your rooms as clean them.
+Also try to keep your family particularly young children and pets out of the way during the whole process, as you don’t want the bugs to jump on them and use them as an escape route.

 Step 2.
 Find the Bugs

 Bed bugs are pretty crafty, they are pretty small and they like to hide in little folds in fabric, like the seams on your mattress, or in the corners of your bed frame.
-Fleas ave similar habits, although they tend to prefer a nice plush carpet to bounce around in.
+Fleas have similar habits, although they tend to prefer a nice plush carpet to bounce around in.

 Step 3.
 Hot Washing

 Bed bugs and fleas cannot handle high temperatures, so this is an efficient natural way to kill them in a big group.
-Put all your infected bed sheets, clothes and curtains in the washing machine and wash in very hot water ((140 °F) and dried for at least 20 minutes.
+Put all your infested bed sheets, clothes and curtains in the washing machine and wash in very hot water (140 °F) and dried for at least 20 minutes.